somerska/go_typist/README.md

 ```
 5,can you type this in 5 seconds?
-3,quick one, type fast!
+3,quick one type fast!
-8,wow you have 8 seconds to type this, plenty of time.
+8,wow you have 8 seconds to type this plenty of time.
 ```

 Once the csv is created, direct the program to the csv like this inside your terminal: